haensen/kubernetes-submissions/exercises/README.md

 Check [gateway ip]:80

 #### Note when running on GKE
 3 e2-micro nodes might not have enough memory to run the deployment.
-At least 2 x e2-small seem to work.
+At least 2 x e2-small seems to work.